czervenka/gap/README.md

 --

 * Clone or download the project somewhere
-* pip install appengine or download and install Appengine SDK  from https://developers.google.com/appengine/downloads
+* Pip install appengine or download and install Appengine SDK  from https://developers.google.com/appengine/downloads
-* creatte an virtualenv for you project
+* Creatte an virtualenv for you project
-* add your dependencies to requirements.pip
+* Add your dependencies to requirements.pip
-* instal requirements using bin/gip same way as you are used to do it with pip
+* Instal requirements using bin/gip same way as you are used to do it with pip
+* Start building your application under package src/app
+* You can use any lib you have installed using gip in you code (dev_server, shell as well as after uploading to server).

+Any ideas, thoughts, fixes (specially corrections of my english :) are welcome!

+Disclaimer
+--
+Of course - this is offered as-is.
+I can take no responsibilty for improper as well as proper use.